ibm-cloud-docs/Cloudant/transaction-engine/pricing-te.md

 ### Using `?include_docs=true` with MapReduce adds expense
 {: #?include_docs=true-and-mapreduce-adds-expense}

-Fetching keys and values from a MapReduce view is cheap (1 read unit to open the transaction and one read unit per *100* key/values).
+Fetching keys and values from a MapReduce view is cheap (1 read unit to open the transaction and one read unit per *100* key-values).
 Adding `?include_docs=true` to fetch the associated document body adds the extra expense of one read unit per document fetched.

 ### Projecting data into a MapReduce view
 {: #projecting-data-into-a-mapreduce-view}

-The cheapest thing that {{site.data.keyword.cloudant_short_notm}} Transaction Engine does is reading key/values from a MapReduce view, incentivizing you to *project* data into the index's value to avoid having to use `?include_docs=true`.
+The cheapest thing that {{site.data.keyword.cloudant_short_notm}} Transaction Engine does is reading key-values from a MapReduce view, incentivizing you to *project* data into the index's value to avoid having to use `?include_docs=true`.
 See the following example:

 ```js
 function (doc) {